 Year 1993: 1.
 Government of India scholarship for B.Com course.

-1. Research methods for managers (Core course for MBA)
+1. Security Analysis and Portfolio Management (Core course for MBA)